 Man arrested in Hialeah after attempting to kidnap his 74-year-old ex-girlfriend: A video captured the unusual moment

-Jose Tsu Zamora, 64 years old, was arrested in Hialeah after attempting to kidnap his 74-year-old ex-girlfriend in the parking lot of a church in Port St. Lucie.
+Jose Tsu Zamora, 64, was arrested in Hialeah after attempting to abduct his 74-year-old ex-girlfriend in the parking lot of a church in Port St. Lucie.

-The arrested subject (i) and Moment of the kidnapping attempt (d)Photo © Collage Facebook Capture
+The arrested individual (i) and Moment of the kidnapping attempt (d)Photo © Collage Facebook Capture

-A 64-year-old man residing in North Miami was arrested last Sunday in Hialeah after attempting to kidnap his 74-year-old ex-girlfriend in the parking lot of a church in Port St. Lucie, Florida, in an incident captured by the church's surveillance cameras.
+A 64-year-old man residing in North Miami was arrested last Sunday in Hialeah after attempting to abduct his 74-year-old ex-girlfriend in the parking lot of a church in Port St. Lucie, Florida, in an incident captured by the temple's surveillance cameras.

 José Tsu Zamora was arrested that same night by the Port St. Lucie Police and the U.S. Marshals following the attempted kidnapping at the church, without any resistance.

-He is facing five felony charges and is being held in the St. Lucie County jail on a bond of $745,000.
+He faces five felony charges and is held in the St. Lucie County jail with a bond set at $745,000.

 The attack in the parking lot